-Current Position: No. of years of Membership in
+Current Position: CEO & Managing Director No. of years of association with Mindtree: 18 years 8 months

-CEO & Managing association with Committees:-

-Director Mindtree: 18 3 4 5 6

-years 8 months

 Professor Pankaj Chandra

 Mr. Pankaj Chandra is a professor of operations and technology management at the Indian Institute of Management, Bangalore.
 His research and consulting are focused on manufacturing management, supply chain coordination, building technological capabilities and hi-tech entrepreneurship.
 He has a B.Tech. degree from the Institute of Technology - BHU and a Ph.D. from The Wharton School, University of Pennsylvania.